isabella232/app-banner/README.md

   * `apple` or `a` - App Store ID of your application
   * `google` or `g` - Google Play ID of your application
   * `placement` or `p` - Banner position on screen.
-Possible values are 'top-left', 'top-right', 'bottom-left' or 'bottom-right'.
-Default value is 'bottom-right'.
+Possible values are `'top-left'`, `'top-right'`, `'bottom-left'` or `'bottom-right'`.
+Default value is `'bottom-right'`.
 Only applies to desktop version of banner.
-  * `minimize` or `m` - Banner behaviour when user clicks 'dismiss' icon.
-When minimized banner will display smaller version of itself instead of completly dissapear.
-Possible values are 'yes', 'no' and 'mobile'.
-When 'mobile' is specified, the banner will be minimized when shown on mobile devices and completely dissapear on desktop.
-Default value is 'no'.
+  * `minimize` or `m` - Banner behaviour when user dismisses the banner.
+When minimized, banner will display smaller version of itself instead of completly dissapear.
+Possible values are `'yes'`, `'no'` and `'mobile'`.
+When `'mobile'` is specified, the banner will be minimized if shown on mobile device and completely dissapear on desktop.
+Default value is `'no'`.
+  * `noTrack` or `n` - Do not track usage statistics. `false` by default.

 Note: shorthand parameters like `a`, `g` or `p` are only supported in script URL when App Banner is used via external script.